Reception Rooms: 7

 Part of the original Georgian build, the formal drawing room to the house enjoys grand proportions with high ceilings and rich ornate plasterwork.
 The tall bay windows look out over the landscaped rear garden and original period features include exposed wooden floorboards, beautiful chandeliers and a unique decorative painted wooden fireplace with pretty tiled surround and hearth.
 There is also a cosy snug, a more informal reception space with gas fire set within a restored slate and wooden surround.
 The large family kitchen is bright and spacious with classic handmade painted solid wood wall, drawer and base units.
 High quality fitted appliances include NEFF double oven with grills, warming drawer, coffee machine, microwave, induction hob and a 3 door AGA set within a tiled inglenook.
 The double belfast sink enjoys a lovely outlook over the rear lawn and there is a rear glazed porch that provides access onto the patio and is a lovely tranquil spot from which to enjoy a morning coffee whilst looking out over the manicured garden.
 Located just off the kitchen there is a useful utility room with space for a washing machine, dryer and American style fridge freezer.
 Steps also lead down into a breakfast room which affords space for occasional dining furniture.
 Further accommodation to the ground floor includes a home office, butler’s pantry, WC, controls room and a back entrance hall with fitted storage cupboards creating an ideal cloaks area with access onto the front drive.

-GROUNDS The surrounding grounds amount to approximately 2.5 acres and have been carefully restored by the current owners in conjunction to the original Mawson designs.
+The surrounding grounds amount to 0.87 acres and have been carefully designed by the current owners.
 They now present a wonder of visually attractive gardens and lawns that feature an array of vibrant plants, flowers and trees, including some of those originally planted specimen trees and rhododendrons.
-The raised patio overlooks the well kept lawn and adjoining rose garden and a path leads further into the wonder of the landscaped grounds with hidden pockets of tranquil seating areas amidst wrought iron atriums and flower gardens.
-To the end of the garden sits an orchard planted with fruit trees, productive vegetable plots, a well maintained tennis court and additional woodland area.
+The raised patio overlooks the well kept lawn and adjoining rose garden and a path leads to a lower terrace with traditional flower borders and a seating area.
 Practically, there is ample space for parking on the driveway and an attached double garage at the front.
-Also within the grounds, there is also a further carport and garage block for up to four cars.
+Also within the grounds, there is a further garage block for up to four cars.